The complete Zendesk live chat integration tutorial for 2026

 To add the widget, go to your Zendesk Admin Center, customize your widget under "Channels," copy the provided JavaScript code snippet, and paste it into your website's HTML before the "" or "" tag closes.

-eesel AI integrates quickly, connects to over 100 knowledge sources (including past tickets, Google Docs, and Confluence), offers flexible automation control, allows full prompt customization, and provides powerful simulation testing on thousands of real tickets.
+eesel AI integrates quickly to support your setup, connecting to over 100 knowledge sources (including past tickets, Google Docs, and Confluence), offering additional automation control, and providing simulation testing tools to help you refine your customer experience.

 Share this post